0neMiss/Palingrams/README.md

 # Palingrams

-Based on the book, Impractical Python Projects, currently loads a dictionary and finds all 2 word palingrams that are possible.
+Based on the book, Impractical Python Projects, currently loads a dictionary and finds all possible 2 word palingrams using words that are at least 2 letters long.

 # TODO